 Harris: I'll have a half double decaffeinated half-caf, with a twist

 Morris Frost: I'll have a twist of lemon.

 Cynthia: I'll have a twist of lemon.

-The story that follows, filled with a talking freeway sign, an hilariously empty-minded, Venice-inspired L. A. stereotype, SanDeE* (rambunctiously celebrated by Sarah Jessica Parker) whom he meets at a clothing store, and numerous cameo roles by other comedians, matter only as distractions to his growing infatuation with the tuba-playing journalist, Sara.
+The story that follows, filled with a talking freeway sign, a hilariously empty-minded, Venice-inspired L. A. stereotype, SanDeE* (rambunctiously celebrated by Sarah Jessica Parker) whom he meets at a clothing store, and numerous cameo roles by other comedians and other actors (Chevy Chase, Woody Harrelson, Paula Abdul, Martin Lawrence, Rick Moranis, Terry Jones, John Lithgow and Scott Bakula among them) matter only as distractions to his growing infatuation with the tuba-playing journalist Sara.